 4. The victim/victimizer dynamic

 Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim.
+The victim/victimizer dynamic is one of our ancient traumas.

 Historically, this has played out in every household in the ‘battle of the sexes’.
 As a society we’ve made great strides but the underlying dynamic is still there—and rarely recognised.